-The GDPR is concerned with the "processing" of personal data.
-Processing has an extremely wide meaning, and includes any set of operations performed on data, including the mere storage, hosting, consultation or deletion of the data.
+ZVOP-2 together with GDPR is concerned with the "processing" of personal data.
+Processing has an extremely wide meaning, and includes any set of operations performed on data, including the mere storage, hosting, consultation, or deletion of the data.

 Personal data may be processed by either a "controller" or a "processor".
-The controller is the decision maker, the person who "alone or jointly with others, determines the purposes and means of the processing of personal data" (Article 4).
+The controller is the decision maker, the person who "alone or jointly with others, determines the purposes and means of the processing of personal data" (Article 5(1) ZVOP-2 in connection with Article 4 GDPR).
 The processor "processes personal data on behalf of the controller", acting on the instructions of the controller.
-In contrast to the previous law, the GDPR imposes direct obligations on both the controller and the processor, although fewer obligations are imposed on the processor.
+In contrast to the previous law, the ZVOP-2 together with GDPR imposes direct obligations on both the controller and the processor, although fewer obligations are imposed on the processor.